 Remote mediation is the process of conducting a mediation session via video or phone call.
-All participants including the mediator communicate remotely which can provide a pragmatic solution if face-to-face mediation is not possible due to factors such as: location, personal issues or self-isolation restrictions.
+All participants including the mediator communicate remotely via a video conferencing platform such as Zoom, Skype or Microsoft Teams.

 Does remote mediation work as well as face to face mediation?

-Remote mediation does work.
-Whilst some people may prefer a face-to-face mediation there are many benefits to remote mediation as an alternative option.
+There are many benefits to remote mediation.
 All issues that can be discussed face to face can also be discussed over a video call, and the mediator can arrange group or individual calls in the same way that meetings would be conducted.

 Who is remote mediation for?

 - Those who have busy schedules or would find it difficult to get to a certain location.
 Less time and cost are involved in terms of travel with remote mediation.

 - On a larger scale, accessibility is given to all people geographically and across time zones so even if you or other people involved is not in the country, sessions can take place.

 - You may participate in a remote session in any place of your choosing which access to a computer or phone and WiFi.
 This makes it a stress-free solution to those with social anxiety issues.

 - It is a practical solution for those with mobility issues.